Shine (Luna Sea album): Overview

+Cover artwork

+Like most of Luna Sea's releases, the artwork for Shine was designed by Ken Sakaguchi.
+Before working on the album's first single, "Storm", bassist J had told him that the keyword for the visual image was "light".
+Having continued this theme with the subsequent two singles, "Shine" and "I for You", Sakaguchi and his graphic collaborator Nicci Keller wanted to do the same for the album itself.
+After discussing it with the band, the idea, "if you're speeding down the highway in the middle of the night... suddenly, this incredible light envelops you...!", came up.
+Imagining he would have to drive through a long highway tunnel, Sakaguchi figured he would never be able to get filming permission for that in Japan, and so decided to go to Los Angeles.
+Sakaguchi and Keller leased a vehicle suitable for filming while driving, equipped it with lots of lighting equipment and, after having traffic shut down by police, shot the photos in the 2nd Street Tunnel, which Sakaguchi had seen in the 1996 film Independence Day.
+The photos of the band members included in the album booklet were shot early in the morning on a private beach in Shimoda, Shizuoka.

 Reception

 With over 1 million copies sold, Shine is Luna Sea's best-selling studio album and was certified Million by the RIAJ.
 It was their second consecutive studio album to reach number one on the Oricon Albums Chart (third number one overall when including the 1997 compilation Singles), and charted for 13 weeks.
 Shine was also named "Rock Album of the Year" at the 13th Japan Gold Disc Awards.
 The 2007 re-release reached number 236 on the Oricon chart.

 Alexey Eremenko of AllMusic called the album one of the band's best, along with 1994's Mother, and referred to it as "hard rock without the machismo, sentimentality without the sappiness, and melody without the one-dimensional attitude of pop music."
 The songs vary from "speedy numbers to power ballads and midtempo marches" but all are equally convincing.
 They finished with "Shine has the unmistakable vibe of a band in control of their sound, and it's a small wonder that Luna Sea had an impact on literally hundreds of bands that followed in their wake in the next decade."

+Music writer Takuya Ito noted that despite being the band's best-selling album and fueling the visual kei boom of 1998, Shine is also the Luna Sea album that receives the most criticism.
+He opined this is because the band had to find a way to utilize Ryuichi after his blockbuster success as a solo artist during their one-year hiatus and deal with the resulting change in his vocals, which gives Shine an undeniable feeling that Luna Sea has become "milder".
+Ito also noted the album itself to be heavy on medium-tempo songs, making it a bit long-winded, but called "Breathe" a masterpiece of a ballad.